Web-Profile/ua-client/README.md

 ***Promise*** - *Object*: fulfilled when the UA Service successfully preorders, registers, and creates a Web Profile id and linked datastore object

 ### webprofile.getProfile(***PROFILE_ID***);

+Retrieve the object associated with a provided Web Profile ID.

+#### Parameters
 ***PROFILE_ID*** - *String*: the Web Profile id the user wants to connect a device to.

 #### Returns